-Sales of the new GAC M8 start in GAC AVTODOM MKAD
+Sales Of The New GAC M8 Start In GAC AVTODOM MKAD

-(MENAFN- Abtodom) The seven-seater minivan GAC M8 is available in the GAC AVTODOM MKAD at Moscow, Lugovaya Street, 1.51 km MKAD.
+(MENAFN- ForPressRelease) The seven-seater minivan GAC M8 is available in the GAC AVTODOM MKAD at Moscow, Lugovaya Street, 1.51 km MKAD.
 You can purchase a car from stock or by pre-order.

 GAC M8 has a thoughtful design.
 The vertical fins of the radiator grille add the effect of floating above the ground when reflecting light.
 Original LED optics, a two-section panoramic roof and architectural body contouring add dynamism to the car's design.